 What Controls The Autonomic Nervous System

-- The autonomic functions are integrated in the hypothalamus, which perceive the autonomic regulatory feedback from the limbic system.
+- The autonomic functions are integrated with the hypothalamus, which perceives the autonomic regulatory feedback from the limbic system.

 What Is The Sympathetic Nervous System

 - The sympathetic nervous system is one of the three branches of the autonomic nervous system.

 - It regulates the unconscious actions of the body.